vinfreecs/genga/README.md

  ** News: **

+ * Version 3.98: The number of digits in the output file names can be specified.
  * Version 3.92: Set Elements files have new format and cubic interpolation.
  * Version 3.90: Includes minimal number of test particles option.
  * Version 3.84: Requires at least CUDA 9, because of warp shuffle operations.